maxint-rd/TinySoftWire/README.md

    if(myWire.getLastStatus()==I2C_STATUS_WRITE && nProcessed)   i2cAfterWrite(nProcessed);
 ```

 Various getData and setData methods are provided to see what was received and to set the reply data.
-Specific values can be used to implement a [special I2C protocol](#t13i2c-protocol) for ATtiny devices:
+Specific values can be used to implement commands.
+Most library examples implement a [special I2C protocol](#t13i2c-protocol) for easy configuration of ATtiny devices:
 ```
   switch(myWire.getDataU8(0))
   {